Daniel-KM/Omeka-S-module-ContactUs/README.md

 If you use an old theme, you can install [Blocks Disposition] too.

-The module uses external libraries, so use the release zip to install it, or use and init the source.
+You may use the release zip to install it or clone the source via git.

 * From the zip